 Donna looked guilty, which pleased Delia.
 Her job – her vocation – was all about guilt.
 For every person who purchased Storage World items to genuinely organise their lives and reduce clutter, there were perhaps another ten who were motivated purely by guilt.
 They looks at the chaos of their lives and felt that something should be done, so they bought drawers, hangers, organisers, bins, and then left them in a handy corner of their homes, still in their original boxes.

 Chaos was a cunning foe indeed.
 Delia sold the weapons that might fight it, only for Chaos to take those weapons and use them as its own.

 After cleaning, the morning's business went well.
 In the afternoon, Alfred from the clock shop came by to purchase a little plastic cabinet with dozens of tiny drawers.
 He seemed to dawdle in selecting his purchase until Delia was behind the counter, at which point he hurried over and put down his prize.

-He opened his mouth to speak, but Delia cut him off.
-"I would have thought you had one of these," she said.
+He opened his mouth to speak, but Delia cut him off: "I would have thought you had one of these."